 Instead of styling your outside space with new Christmas trees, you can also make the most of the existing trees in your yard by adorning them with inviting Christmas lights.

 Christmas light ideas for outdoor trees are a dazzling way to make your garden glow from top to bottom.
 Wrap your trees in an abundance of golden string lights to create a display to delight guests or passersby.

 Twinkling lights outside the front or rear of your home also create a magical atmosphere when glimpsed through the window from inside come dusk.

-‘Festoon lights make any space happier,’ says Dani Taylor, Buying Director at Cox and Cox.
-'If you have a small patio or balcony just one or two sets can make a huge difference to the ambience, and you can connect multiple sets to decorate a bigger space or garden.’
+‘Outdoor Christmas lights make any space happier,’ says Dani Taylor, buying director at Cox and Cox.
+'If you have a small patio or balcony just one or two sets can make a huge difference to the ambience, and you can connect multiple sets to decorate a bigger space or trees in your garden.’

-If you don’t have a porch to decorate, you can still go to town with real foliage to frame your front door.
+If you don’t have a porch to decorate, you can still go to town with real Christmas foliage ideas to frame your front door.